-An article by Monica Vendituoli, Reporter for the Denver Business Journal.
-We have provided the text of the DBJ’s article on the hemp industry, as their website is gated off for subscription-only viewing.
+In an article by Monica Vendituoli, Reporter for the Denver Business Journal, she discusses how recent hemp-driven regulations have provided a framework for the industry to produce impressive results.
+We have provided the text of the DBJ’s article as their website is gated off for subscription-only viewing.
 Read the article below:

 “Colorado hemp industry leaders said Gov. Jared Polis’ decision to sign two hemp-related bills into law last week will help Colorado remain leader in the emerging sector.